ftherrien/tutorials/pylada_CC_tutorial/README.rst

     vasp.relaxation = "volume ionic cellshape"

 Most INCAR parameters can be set directly e.g. ``NSW`` is ``vasp.nsw``.
-If you are using a less common parameters sometimes you need to *manually* add it using this command :
+If you are using a less common parameter sometimes you need to *manually* add it using this command :

 .. code-block:: python